 On the 21st March 2018, ITI hosted an event in Liberty Hall.
 The event was divided into two parts: Speak Up followed by Call It Out, and was designed for everyone working in the Irish theatre sector including actors, writers, directors, designers, technicians, production and stage managers, independent producers and administrators as well as theatre collectives and the major theatre organisations, venues and performing arts festivals.

-Speak Up ACTiON is the first step in Phase II of Irish Theatre Institute’s Speak Up programme.
-ITI has also been running out a series of Intimacy Coordination Workshops with renowned facilitator Ita O’Brien.
+As part of ITI’s Speak Up Initiative, we have been running Intimacy Coordination Workshops with renowned facilitator Ita O’Brien.
 For news on call outs for workshops, please visit the news page.

 Codes of Behaviour

 Dignity in the Workplace: Towards a Code of Behaviour Summary (Two Page Summary)Download | PDF (212KB)

 Speak Up: A Call for Change Report Launch